If you tackled the fastest way to save and are now looking for more ways to go from broke, try your hand at these next suggestions.

 By this point, I’m assuming you’ve cut your bills or spending as much as you can and are using your budget to evaluate your priorities.
 If you find yourself still struggling at this point, you need to consider new income sources.

 Fortunately, it’s not super difficult to make some quick cash, assuming you’re willing to do the work.
-With the Gig Economy (Uber, Lyft, Task Rabbit, etc) you can pick up extra work.
-With online selling apps (eBay, Decluttr, OfferUp) and Facebook sale pages, you can clear out your closets and garages for more return and less hassle than having a yard sale.
+With the Gig Economy (Uber, Lyft, Task Rabbit, etc.) you can pick up extra work.
+With online selling apps (eBay, Decluttr, OfferUp), Craigslist and Facebook sale pages, you can clear out your closets and garages for more return and less hassle than having a yard sale.

 The possibilities are really only limited by your imagination.
 I know folks who have gone back to babysitting, used their skills/knowledge to tutor or start classes, even teach online to students overseas.

-There really are a variety of opportunities if you’re willing to put in the research to find or create them and the work to see them through.
+There really are a variety of opportunities if you’re willing to put in the research to find or create them and then work to see them through.

 Go Save Some Money!

-You need discipline to get you where you want to be.
+You need to be disciplined to get you where you want to be.

 Be deliberate in your spending and you’ll be saving your way out of broke in no time.